morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 or self-organising mode to be developed in the 20th century" [(Lighthill, 1973)](http://www.chilton-computing.org.uk/inf/literature/reports/lighthill_report/p001.htm).

-None of these accounts mention Kuhn explicitly, and McDermott's cyclical pattern doesn't fit Kuhn's model.
+These accounts do not mention Kuhn explicitly, and McDermott's cyclical pattern doesn't fit Kuhn's model.
 But, the apparently-permanent shift to machine learning does, and so does Lighthill's commentary.
 Goldstein's narrative, in particular, is extremely Kuhnian, [he even uses the phrase "seismic shift"](https://twitter.com/tomgoldsteincs/status/1484609296004530176?s=20&t=j-CIqbLD_v6_UR-HzJZt8A), and he was presenting to the National Science Foundation.
+And Bommassani et al. (2021), defending their "foundation models" do explicitly call them a paradigm shift (from what, they don't say).
-So I think it is fair to say that the shift from what [John Haugeland called "Good Old Fashioned AI"](https://direct.mit.edu/books/book/4347/Artificial-IntelligenceThe-Very-Idea) (GOFAI)[^GOFAI] to machine learning was interpreted by many a Kuhnian paradigm shift across an AI winter.
+So I think it is fair to say that the shift from what [John Haugeland called "Good Old Fashioned AI"](https://direct.mit.edu/books/book/4347/Artificial-IntelligenceThe-Very-Idea) (GOFAI)[^GOFAI] to machine learning can be interpreted as a Kuhnian paradigm shift across an AI winter.

 [^GOFAI]: